anshlabs716/syskit/README.md

 * `unzip`
 * `tree`

-## Hardware & System Tools
+## Hardware / System

-Some features may use:
+Depending on the feature and platform:

 * `lshw`
 * `dmidecode`